Amped 3: Plot

 Player 1 makes it to Valle Nevado and sets out to investigate what happened to his friends.
 He finds out they were selected for sponsorship by a company called Colonotronic Arts Inc. Player 1 reunites with Wienerboy first and finds out he was rejected by C.A.I.
-Next, he meets up with Sebastian who was sent by H.R. to assist in Player 1's “re-orientation.”
-Player 1 destroys Sebastian's laptop (which has a red eye similar to HAL from 2001: A Space Odyssey).
-This breaks C.A.I.’s influence over him.
+Next, he meets up with Sebastian who was sent by H.R. to assist in Player 1's "re-orientation."
+Player 1 destroys Sebastian's laptop, breaking C.A.I.'s influence over him.
 Sebastian directs Player 1 to Laax Resort where Hunter has been sent to recruit more minions for Colonotronic Arts.
 The cut-scenes reveal that a villain named Baron von Havoc is behind this, as he seeks to create a game called Emag Live.

 Upon arriving at Laax, Player 1 confronts Hunter and beats her in two snowboarding challenges.
 The crew discovers that J Dawg has been made a part of a boy band whose music contains subliminal messages.
-Player 1 manages to stop J Dawg’s concert before it broadcasts its message around the world.
+Player 1 manages to stop J Dawg's concert before it broadcasts its message around the world.

-Once J Dawg has been rescued the crew meets up with Dandelion again.
-She informs them that she was the one who stole their vacation fund and framed Player 1 for it so the crew would be split up and wouldn’t fall under Baron von Havoc’s mind control.
-The crew makes their way to Baron von Havoc’s zeppelin and stops his plan.
+Once J Dawg has been rescued, the crew meets up with Dandelion again.
+She informs them that she stole their vacation fund and framed Player 1 for it so the crew would be split up and would not fall under Baron von Havoc's mind control.
+The crew makes their way to Havoc's zeppelin and stops his plan.

 The ending shows a musical number featuring the main characters in the story.
-At the song’s conclusion the comet hits the Earth, destroys everything and ending the game.
+At the song's conclusion, the comet hits the Earth, destroys everything and ending the game.